-A woman reaches menopause when she has gone 12 months without a menstrual period, but symptoms related to what is known as peri-menopause (the time where hormonal changes actually begin) can start much earlier.
-They may also last for several years after this point AND new symptoms can even develop in the first few years after menopause.
+Menopause is simply the exact day when a woman has gone twelve consecutive months without menstruating.
+The period after meno-pause is called post-menopause.
+But symptoms related to peri-menopause, the time where hormonal changes actually begin, usually start much earlier.
+They can also last for several years after the point of menopause.
+And even worse: new symptoms can even develop in the first few years after menopause.

 The average age when peri-menopause starts is 46 and it usually lasts about 7 years.
-On the whole though, peri-menopause can start anytime between your mid-30’s and mid-50’s, and this whole period can last anywhere from 4 to 14 years.
-The period after a woman has gone 12 months without a menstrual period is called post-menopause.
+On the whole though, peri-menopause can start anytime between your mid-30’s and mid-50’s.
+The whole period can last anywhere from 4 to 14 years.

 - hot flashes and night sweats

 - loss of libido

 Many of the symptoms that are attributed to (peri-)menopause can in fact also be symptoms of low thyroid or hypothyroidism.
 In my practice I regularly advise my clients to get tested to rule this out.
 Dr Ken Berry explains here what to look out for in terms of symptoms, both common and uncommon.
 He also explains here how to get properly tested.
 It is not sufficient to only get TSH, T4 and T3 tested so please make sure your doctor knows exactly what to test.

 When a woman enters peri-menopause her ovaries contain fewer eggs.
 As a result begin they begin to produce less of the hormones estrogen and progesterone.
 In response to that, the pituitary gland in your brain steps up production of follicle stimulating hormone (FSH) to try to increase estrogen output.
 During this period of time, estrogen levels may fluctuate widely.
 But during the last couple of years before menopause, they steadily decline.